nadine-ma/BERT_based_movie_recommendation/README.md

 MovieLens 100K Dataset taken from: https://grouplens.org/datasets/movielens/100k/ needs to be downloaded.

-The Jupyter Notebook contains a superficial dataset exploration and the implementation for a content-based recommender model.
+The Jupyter Notebook contains a explorative dataset analysis and the implementation for a simple, content-based recommender.
 Results are shown in the Jupyter Notebook file.